-14.31 Severe Overcrowding
+14.25 Severe Overcrowding

-If your household is subject to severe overcrowding, and is assessed as being two bedrooms short of the number of bedrooms required or where there is gender overcrowding, then you will be placed in Band 2.
-Gender overcrowding is defined as:
+If your household is subject to severe overcrowding, and is assessed as being two bedrooms short of the number of bedrooms required or where there is gender overcrowding, then

-- Where a child aged 10 or over has to share a bedroom with a child or adult of the opposite sex; - Where a child aged 1 or over has to share a bedroom with their parent or parents.
+- Where a child aged 10 or over has to share a bedroom with a child or adult of the opposite sex; - Where a child aged 10 or over has to share a bedroom with their parent or parents.

-Household Member Bedroom Eligibility Couple/single person 1 bedroom Single adult(age 18+) 1 bedroom Person with confirmed medical need for own bedroom 1 bedroom 1 child or 2 children of the same sex until one is 18 years old.
-1 bedroom 2 children of different sexes, until the eldest is10 years old 1 bedroom 2 children of different sexes where one is aged 10+ years old 2 bedrooms The needs of transgender household members to have their own room will be included.
+Household Member Bedroom Eligibility Couple/single person 1 bedroom Single adult (age 18+) 1 bedroom Person with confirmed medical need for own bedroom 1 bedroom 1 child or 2 children of the same sex until one is 18 years old.
+1 bedroom 2 children of different sexes, until the eldest is 10 years old 1 bedroom 2 children of different sexes where one is aged 10+ years old 2 bedrooms The needs of transgender household members to have their own room will be included.
 1 bedroom